michaelw730/irish/index.md

 ##### Counting things

-* numbers 2-6 cause séimhiú on words beginning with a consonant (except l,n,r).
-Words beginning with a vowel remain unchanged
+* numbers 2-6 cause séimhiú on words beginning with a consonant
+    * except l/n/r
+* Words beginning with a vowel remain unchanged
 * The numbers a haon, a dó, and a ceathair change when counting things.
 * Note how the singular form is used after numbers in Irish
-* The numbers 7-10 cause an urú in words beginning with a consonant (except l, m, n, r, and s) and in all words beginning with a vowel:
+* The numbers 7-10 cause an urú in words beginning with a consonant
+    * except: l/m/n/r/s
+        * and in all words beginning with a vowel:

 [vocab.csv](vocab.csv#Numbers)